swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

     When the CI/CD pipeline completes, a new comment is added to your pull request.
     Check the pull request and examine the report published by CML.
-As it uses the evaluation data that was pulled from DVC, it can uses it to display all the plots.
+As it uses the evaluation data that was pulled from DVC, it can use it to display all the plots.

     <div style="display: flex" markdown>